Humans have long wondered at the workings of the universe—the fantastic interactions among time, energy, matter and space.

 Elmhurst has all the resources you’d expect to find only at a large university.
 Up-to-date facilities include an astronomic observatory, and extensive computing facilities designed especially for students of the sciences.

-Elmhurst College physics majors graduate as skilled thinkers with the technical tools they need to analyze complex phenomena, to solve problems independently and to think creatively about new ideas.
+Elmhurst University physics majors graduate as skilled thinkers with the technical tools they need to analyze complex phenomena, to solve problems independently and to think creatively about new ideas.

 Whether you want a career in physics, astronomy, atmospheric science, engineering or even dentistry, medicine or law, a physics major from Elmhurst—tailored to your specific goals—propels you in the right direction.